 - Not really suited fo larger cars

 When a cat scratcher is sturdy, looks elegant and subtle, and felines love to go to town on it, it’s kind of a perfect storm.
 This scratching post ticks all the boxes – which explains literally thousands of raving reviews.
 The wooden post is lined with fibrous, durable sisal that won’t budge no matter how feral your feline is when scratching things.
 And sisal might be the better way to go if your kitty’s claws tend to get caught in scratching posts that are covered in carpet.
 The whole thing is 32 inches high, which gives most cats plenty enough space to fully stretch vertically!
 Also, if you’re worried about wobbling, there’s no need- the sturdy and heavy base, which measures 16” x 16”, keeps the scratching post in place.
 It does require some assembly, but it’s simple, as you can just use the two screws that come with the product.
 Once it’s set up, your cat will know exactly what to do, as she’ll be attracted to the sisal texture that encourages scratching.
+With all that in mind, it’s easy to see why this particular cat scratcher is the #1 Best Seller in Cat Scratching Posts category – and why so many pet parents love it.

 - Elegant design